 Further reading on website builders and web hosting

-Learn more about the service in our WordPress review, which looks at its web hosting and website builder elements.
-On the web hosting side, read our comparison of web hosting vs WordPress hosting, and our list article giving seven reasons why you should choose managed WordPress hosting for your site.
+On the web hosting side, read our comparison of web hosting vs WordPress hosting (opens in new tab), and our list article giving seven reasons why you should choose managed WordPress hosting (opens in new tab) for your site.

 When it comes to website builders, read our comparisons pitting WordPress vs Wix vs Squarespace (opens in new tab) and web hosting vs WordPress vs website builders (opens in new tab), and our features exploring how to build a website with WordPress (opens in new tab) and the most common WordPress website mistakes (opens in new tab).